Arrowstreet Capital Limited Partnership Has $30.46 Million Position in Omnicell, Inc. (NASDAQ:OMCL)

 Arrowstreet Capital Limited Partnership raised its stake in shares of Omnicell, Inc. (NASDAQ:OMCL) by 34.6% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 407,976 shares of the company’s stock after buying an additional 104,977 shares during the quarter.
 Arrowstreet Capital Limited Partnership’s holdings in Omnicell were worth $30,459,000 at the end of the most recent reporting period.

-Several equities analysts recently issued reports on the company.
-Cantor Fitzgerald boosted their price objective on Omnicell from $90.00 to $95.00 and gave the company an “overweight” rating in a research report on Wednesday, October 28th.
-Piper Sandler upped their price target on Omnicell from $70.00 to $86.00 and gave the stock a “neutral” rating in a research report on Wednesday, October 28th.
-Benchmark upped their price target on Omnicell from $82.00 to $100.00 and gave the stock a “buy” rating in a research report on Wednesday, October 28th.
-BidaskClub raised Omnicell from a “buy” rating to a “strong-buy” rating in a research report on Tuesday, October 27th.
-Finally, Wells Fargo & Company upped their price target on Omnicell from $74.00 to $84.00 and gave the stock an “equal weight” rating in a research report on Wednesday, October 28th.
-Three investment analysts have rated the stock with a hold rating, five have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and an average target price of $93.57.

-In related news, CEO Randall A. Lipps sold 11,435 shares of the stock in a transaction on Wednesday, November 4th.
-The stock was sold at an average price of $89.59, for a total value of $1,024,461.65.
-Following the sale, the chief executive officer now owns 152,116 shares in the company, valued at approximately $13,628,072.44.
+In related news, CEO Randall A. Lipps sold 1,400 shares of the stock in a transaction on Tuesday, September 15th.
+The stock was sold at an average price of $75.01, for a total value of $105,014.00.
+Following the sale, the chief executive officer now owns 152,116 shares in the company, valued at approximately $11,410,221.16.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, CEO Randall A. Lipps sold 15,000 shares of the stock in a transaction on Monday, November 23rd.
 The shares were sold at an average price of $105.34, for a total value of $1,580,100.00.
 Following the completion of the sale, the chief executive officer now owns 152,116 shares in the company, valued at approximately $16,023,899.44.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 30,235 shares of company stock worth $2,961,600.
-2.63% of the stock is owned by company insiders.
+In the last quarter, insiders have sold 30,235 shares of company stock worth $2,961,600.
+Company insiders own 2.63% of the company’s stock.

+Omnicell (NASDAQ:OMCL) last announced its quarterly earnings data on Tuesday, October 27th.
+The company reported $0.60 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.31 by $0.29.
+Omnicell had a return on equity of 9.21% and a net margin of 5.42%.
+Analysts forecast that Omnicell, Inc. will post 1.5 earnings per share for the current fiscal year.

+Several equities analysts recently issued reports on the company.
+Wells Fargo & Company boosted their price objective on Omnicell from $74.00 to $84.00 and gave the company an “equal weight” rating in a research report on Wednesday, October 28th.
+Piper Sandler upped their price target on Omnicell from $70.00 to $86.00 and gave the stock a “neutral” rating in a research report on Wednesday, October 28th.
+Craig Hallum upped their price target on Omnicell from $85.00 to $100.00 and gave the stock a “buy” rating in a research report on Wednesday, October 28th.
+BidaskClub raised Omnicell from a “buy” rating to a “strong-buy” rating in a research report on Tuesday, October 27th.
+Finally, Benchmark upped their price target on Omnicell from $82.00 to $100.00 and gave the stock a “buy” rating in a research report on Wednesday, October 28th.
+Three investment analysts have rated the stock with a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the company.
+The company currently has a consensus rating of “Buy” and a consensus target price of $93.57.

 Omnicell, Inc, together with its subsidiaries, provides medication management automation solutions and adherence tools for healthcare systems and pharmacies worldwide.
 The company offers central pharmacy automation solutions, including automated storage and retrieval systems, such as XR2 Automated Central Pharmacy System, a building block of autonomous pharmacy vision; IV compounding robots and workflow management systems; inventory management software; and controlled substance management systems.